What is Calorease?

 Q: Is Calorease a Scam or Not?

 A: Calorease is not a scam.
-It is a genuine product offered by a real company that is probably going to be around for the next 15 years.
+It is a genuine product offered by a real company that will probably be around for the next 15 years.

 Q: How much does it cost?